Tell Me Again How I Was Born

 We must therefore start learning again to “remember” what we once knew, what was once ours.

 His theory about remembering has some interesting nuances.
-It also raises questions like what kind of instinctive, primitive knowledge can a baby have in the peaceful, fluid environment of the womb?
+It also raises questions like what kind of instinctive, primitive knowledge can a baby have in the peaceful, fluid environment of the womb.

 Before we’re born, we already can recognize faces

 Before entering the world, a baby already knows that it is human.
-In its still immature brain, it inhabits the universe of instincts, throbbing and pumping hard in brain cells and in genes where everything we are, everything we need is inscribed.
+In its still immature brain, it inhabits the universe of instincts, throbbing and pumping hard in brain cells and in genes where everything we are, and everything we need is inscribed.

-This year in the beginning of June, Lancaster University in the United Kingdom published an interesting article in the magazine “Current Biology“.
+This year at the beginning of June, Lancaster University in the United Kingdom published an interesting article in the magazine “Current Biology“.
 It explained how fetuses at 34 weeks react exclusively to shadows shaped like a human face.

-Researchers projected light through the wall of the mother’s uterus to observe how babies turned their heads only to follow images shaped like a face.
+Researchers projected light through the wall of the mother’s uterus to observe how babies turned their heads only to follow images shaped like a faces.
 The rest of the stimuli, other shapes, didn’t interest them.

 These experiments reveal two simply amazing things.
 The first is that fetuses between 33 and 34 weeks are already able to process sensory information and discriminate between different information.